umbalaconmeogia/experiment/vagrant/CentOS7.plain/README.md

 This is Vagrant file to

 * Create a plain CentOS 7 machine.
-* Make the /vagrant directory on the CentOS guess synchronize with the Vagrant directory on the Windows host.
+* Make the /vagrant directory on the CentOS guest synchronize with the Vagrant directory on the Windows host.

 Other note